-After breakfast we will travel to New York where we will see where Alexander Hamilton lived, and where he died.
+After breakfast we will travel to New York where we will see where Alexander Hamilton lived.
 This tour will include Hamilton Grange, the home of Alexander and Eliza.
 From New York, we will travel to the Mount Vernon area and will dine at the Mount Vernon Inn Restaurant.

 Day 3: The morning begins with the lecture: George Washington – The Indispensable Founder.

 We will visit Mount Vernon, the home of George Washington, and see the Education Center as well as the Presidential Library.
 We will then travel to the Monticello area in the evening.

 Day 4: The morning begins with the lecture: Thomas Jefferson and Abraham Lincoln.

 After an early morning breakfast, we will travel to Monticello, Virginia, where we shall see the home of Thomas Jefferson.
 If you have not visited Monticello before, prepare yourself to see something absolutely unique, as this is not only the home where Jefferson resided, it is the home that he created!
 We will sup at the Continental Divide.

 Day 5: The morning begins with the lecture: The Relationships between Washington, Jefferson, Madison, and Hamilton, and how they affected the Constitution.